AnyFetch/developers.anyfetch.com/guides/using/hydrater.md

 ```

 ### Real hydration workflow
 Although this workflow works fine for most hydraters, you'll often need more advanced metadata.
 Anyfetch often distinguish between a file and a document (a file is a file on a hard drive somewhere, a document is a JSON object with data).
 Hydraters use the same scheme, and allows you to send a document "to start with".
-Returned datas will be merged with the current data.
+Returned data will be merged with the current data.
 To keep going with our previous example, here is a more complex call to the OCR with an initial document:

 ```sh